UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 >
 > > ## Solution
 > >
-> > In order to create a new environment you use the `conda create` command as follows.
+> > In order to create a new environment you use the `conda create` command, activate the environment then install the
+> > packages as follows.
 > >
 > > ~~~
+> > $ conda create --name machine-learning-env python=3.10
+> > $ conda activate machine-learning-env
-> > $ conda create --name machine-learning-env ipython matplotlib pandas python scikit-learn numba
+> > $ conda install ipython matplotlib pandas python scikit-learn numba
 > > ~~~
 > > {: .language-bash}
 > >